anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In the request header, the Content-Type field MUST be set to `application/json` and the Accept field SHOULD be set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.

 Upon receiving a valid tPVR, the pledge MUST reply with the PVR artifact as defined in {{pvr_artifact}} in the body of an HTTP 200 OK response.
+If the Accept header was not provided in the PVR, the pledge assumes that the accepted response format is `application/voucher-jws+json` and proceeds processing.
 In the response header, the Content-Type field MUST be set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.

 Note that the pledge provisionally accepts the registrar EE certificate contained in the tPVR until it receives the voucher (see {{agt_prx}}).